 The church was built in the early 16th century.
 In 1590 it was renewed by the carpenter John of Mstów, who left his signature.
 In the 17th century, a tower was added to the west, which was demolished in 1922.
-At the beginning of the 19th century a brick chapel was added to the church.
-In the years 1955-56 the church was subjected to extensive conservation work which saved its existence.
+Around 1678, the sacristy was rebuilt, damaged during the fire, while at the beginning of the 19th century a brick chapel was added to the church.
+From 1949, the building was unused, but in 1955-1956 it underwent extensive conservation works, which saved its existence.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.